Terminal illness: Palliative care

 Palliative care focuses on addressing patients' needs after disease diagnosis.
 While palliative care is not disease treatment, it addresses patients' physical needs, such as pain management, offers emotional support, caring for the patient psychologically and spiritually, and helps patients build support systems that can help them get through difficult times.
 Palliative care can also help patients make decisions and come to understand what they want regarding their treatment goals and quality of life.

 Palliative care is an attempt to improve patients' quality-of-life and comfort, and also provide support for family members and carers.
 Additionally, it lowers hospital admissions costs.
 However, needs for palliative care are often unmet whether due to lack of government support and also possible stigma associated with palliative care.
 For these reasons, the World Health Assembly recommends development of palliative care in health care systems.

 Palliative care and hospice care are often confused, and they have similar goals.
 However, hospice care is specifically for terminal patients while palliative care is more general and offered to patients who are not necessarily terminal.

 Hospice care

 While hospitals focus on treating the disease, hospices focus on improving patient quality-of-life until death.
+Hospice patients are able to live at peace away from a hospital setting; they may live at home with a hospice provider or at an inpatient hospice facility.

 A common misconception is that hospice care hastens death because patients "give up" fighting the disease.
-However, patients in hospice care often live the same length of time as patients in the hospital.
-A study of 3850 liver cancer patients found that patients who received hospice care, and those who did not, survived for the same amount of time.
-In fact, a study of 3399 adult lung cancer patients showed that patients who received hospice care actually survived longer than those who did not.
-Additionally, in both of these studies, patients receiving hospice care had significantly lower healthcare expenditures.
+However, people in hospice care often live the same length of time as patients in the hospital, or longer.
+Additionally, people receiving hospice care have significantly lower healthcare expenditures.

 Hospice care allows patients to spend more time with family and friends.
-Since patients are in the company of other hospice patients, they have an additional support network and can learn to cope together.
-Hospice patients are also able to live at peace away from a hospital setting; they may live at home with a hospice provider or at an inpatient hospice facility.
+People in institutional (rather than home-care) hospice programs are also in the company of other hospice patients, which provides them with an additional support network.